Hydrodynamic Limit For An Active Exclusion Process: Preliminaries to the non-gradient method

-to prove Lemma \ref{lem:H1lemma1} it is therefore sufficient to show that the second term on the right-hand side of the inequality above is non-positive for some constant $A$.
+to prove Lemma \ref{lem:H1lemma1} it is therefore sufficient to show that the second term on the right-hand side of the inequality above is non-positive in the limit $N\to\infty$.
 This will be implied by Lemma \ref{lem:H1lemma2} below, since the time integral is now only applied to $H$. }